nikitha0612/Food-Recommender-System/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+• Designed a web-application that recommends food items to the users based on the ratings.
+• Implemented using Angular Framework with PostgreSQL as database and used Flask for middleware.
+• Collaborative filtering is used for recommendations to the users (based on food ratings) and firebase is used for the users authentication.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.